natural building

 A new report from the Ecology Action Centre (EAC) shows massive opportunities for job creation in Nova Scotia’s skilled workforce to by making buildings more energy efficient.
 Building Nova Scotia’s Green Workforce: Addressing Labour Gaps for a Net-Zero Future looks at which jobs will be created by efforts to reach greenhouse gas (GHG) emissions targets in N.S., and how barriers to these jobs can be reduced.
 To meet our legislated climate targets, Nova Scotia needs energy efficiency upgrades to hundreds of thousands of square metres of commercial buildings and more than 1,600 homes each year.
 To make that happen we need to train thousands more workers.
 It’s a huge opportunity for Nova Scotians in the skilled trades: thousands of opportunities for workers entering or already working in the skilled trades.
 A 2019 EAC-commissioned green jobs report showed that transitioning to a net-zero economy – where we either emit no greenhouse gases or offset all emissions – would create 15,000 jobs per year in Nova Scotia.
 Building Nova Scotia's Green Workforce delves deeper into building efficiency, which job areas will see the most job growth, barriers for workers entering the skilled trades, and recommendations to improve diversity and education.
 When it comes to energy efficiency, these jobs are helping to lower greenhouse gas pollution and emissions, but we have an aging workforce.
 Jobs in carpentry, HVAC, electrical work, and building finishing are in demand, and this demand will only grow.
 If we do this right, it can be a massive boost to our economy and provide job opportunities right here at home.More than 35 per cent of people working in energy efficient retrofits are over the age of 55 years.
 According to the report, in five years NS could see 7,010 vacant carpenter positions and 4,292 vacant electrician positions.
 At the same time, there will be 11.1 per cent more a boost in HVAC sector jobs by 2031, increasing to 1,509.

-Camilo M. Botero, Associate Researcher, Dalhousie University
+Camilo M. Botero, Associate Researcher - Dalhousie University

-Camilo is an indisciplinary researcher, with academic experience in engineering, law, and management.
+Camilo is an interdisciplinary researcher, with academic experience in engineering, law, and management.
 He has published in many scientific journals, but he feels equally proud of the short films, gameboards, and tourist guides he had also produced.

 Building with the Shore in Mind: Citizen Science for Climate-Smart Coastal Living